smherda/Fortran-90-Code-and-Batch-Script/README.md

-# MATLAB-Example-Code
+# Fortran-90-Code

-This folder contains example code used for projects that I have worked on and were built using Fortran 90.
-The code currently in the folder come from a chemical engineering class that I took.
+This folder contains code I wrote for projects using Fortran 90.
+The code currently in the folder comes from a mathematics class that I took.

 ## Installation